 - Participation incentives (for virtual events)

 - Events or initiatives that have the effect of marginalizing, discriminating, harassing, and/or excluding any identifiable group of persons

-- Guest or participant gifts, charitable donations, wages or volunteer recognition
+- Guest, volunteer or participant gifts (for in-person events), charitable donations, wages

 - Expenses in support of individuals attending, or presenting at, a meeting, conference or activity